rnd195/LaTeHubTheme-Typora/readme.md

 ### Additional information

 The author of the used CMU Serif font is [Andrey V. Panov](http://canopus.iacp.dvo.ru/%7Epanov/cm-unicode/).
+CSS files `codeblock.dark.css` and `sourcemode.dark.css` were taken from the [Barfi theme](https://theme.typora.io/theme/Barfi/).